Gorilla Monsoon: Tributes

 In a tribute that aired on October 7, 1999, on an episode of WWF SmackDown!, McMahon described Marella as "one of the greatest men I have ever known."
+McMahon was reported to have broken down and cried after recording Marella's tribute.
 WCW commentator Tony Schiavone acknowledged Marella's death on the October 11, 1999, episode of WCW Monday Nitro.
 Bobby Heenan insisted on doing a tribute to Marella, even though Marella never worked for WCW.
 Heenan said on-air: "Gorilla will be sadly missed.
 Now he was one big tough man.
 He was a decent honest man.
 And we're all gonna miss him very much.
 And you know the pearly gates in heaven?
 It's now gonna be called 'the Gorilla position.'
 Goodbye, my friend."

+He was inducted into the Ithaca College Athletic Hall of Fame in 1973.

 When Heenan was inducted into the WWE Hall of Fame in 2004, he ended his acceptance speech with, "Only one thing's missing: I wish Monsoon was here."
 In 2007, when Anthony Carelli made his debut with WWE, he was given the ring name "Santino Marella", as a tribute.

+Marella was inducted into the Section V Wrestling Hall of Fame in 2010 along with longtime childhood friend Frank Marotta who gave a speech on his behalf.

+Gorilla Monsoon was posthumously honored at the 50th anniversary show of the World Wrestling Council.